I have to be honest; I am not a fan of following recipes. As a homesteader, I like to use what I have on hand and growing in my garden.

 For example, a little rosemary goes a long way in just about any recipe, including vinegar extractions.
-But if you are trying to extract something with a more subtle flavor like lemon balm, it will take a bigger bunch of the herb to achieve similar results.
-Reason being, these two plants have very different amounts of oil in their leaves.
+However, if you are trying to extract something with a more subtle flavor like lemon balm, it will take a bigger bunch of the herb to achieve similar results.
+The reason being, these two plants have very different amounts of oil in their leaves.

-Generally, slow-growing plants tend to have more condensed oils than fast growing plants.
+Generally, slow-growing plants tend to have more condensed oils than fast-growing plants.
 Evergreens also tend to have more oils in their leaves than vegetative perennials or annuals because they have longer growing periods.
-Which is why things like Bay leaf or wintergreen – both perennial evergreens – have very intensely flavored leaves.
+That is why things like Bay leaf or wintergreen – both perennial evergreens – have very intensely flavored leaves.

 – The Rub Test

 When in doubt about whether a herb will impart a lot of flavor to my vinegar, I use the rub test.
 Rub the leaves with your fingers and see how long the aroma lasts.
 Something like lavender lingers for a long time, while fresh oregano evaporates in minutes.

 The stronger the aroma and the longer it lingers, the less quantity you need for extractions.
 For plants with less durable aromas, fill your jars stuffed to the brim.
 For herbs that have scents that can linger for hours, then sometimes only a few sprigs are necessary.

 In cooking, when you use dry herbs, the flavors usually become more concentrated.
 Dried thyme, for example, is about three times as strong as fresh thyme.
 Typically, this means you can use less quantity.
 However, this is not always the case for dried herbs used in vinegar extractions.

 Depending on the drying method, sometimes the oils are lost or altered in the process.
 Most of the time, with vinegar extractions, I tend to use more dried herbs than I would with fresh to extract the same intensity of flavor.